 One person and one act at a time, working together, we can make a difference.

-Let’s each do our part in 2015 to protect quality jobs, defend quality journalism – and make Canada a better place.
+Let’s each do our part to protect quality jobs, defend quality journalism, improve wages, grow our union – and make Canada a better place.